ibuddieat/zk_libcod/doc/added_dvars.md

   * `sv_downloadMessage`
     * Type: String
     * Default: ""
     * Effect: If set to a non-empty string, players that attempt to download a file on connect are disconnected from the server, with the specified message displayed after disconnect.
+Applies to all game versions.
 Related dvar: `sv_downloadMessageAtMap`.
   * `sv_noauthorize`
     * Type: Boolean
     * Default: False